Gavinzj/remote-sync-tool/README.md

 3. Work inside a Docker container on the target machine
 4. Edit files using interactive IDE functionalities on my local machine

-The challenge? **How do you edit remote files locally when you're 3 layers deep in SSH connections?**
+The challenge? **How do you edit remote files locally when you're 3 layers deep in SSH connections?
+(Of course, you can use Jupyter) **

 So I built this tool to bridge that gap - it handles the complex SSH routing automatically while giving you the simple `push` and `pull` commands you need to sync files seamlessly.